 Jaune just stared with his mouth open, pointing at where Baltazar was, while Ruby just shook her head.

 "Well…" Ruby smiled to the blonde swordsman, "I guess we should head to the meeting place now.
-Are you coming with me Jaune?"
+Are you coming with me Vomit Boy?"

-Hearing his new friend's voice snapped Jaune out of his shock and followed the younger girl to their destination.
+Hearing his new friend's voice and new nickname snapped Jaune out of his shock and followed the younger girl to their destination.
 "Lead the way, Crater Face."

 Weiss walked down the path to the auditorium, the meeting place for new students, in a depressed mood, something that happens often when she talks or hears about her family's less than admirable traits.